-School district fiscal year (2019-2020): The State's 2019-2020 school year, the State's Enacted Budget include a total of \$27.9 billion for School Aid, a year-to-year funding increase of approximately \$1.2 billion.
-The majority of the increases have been targeted to high need school districts.
-Expense-based aids to support school construction, pupil transportation, BOCES and special education will continue in full, as is the State's usual practice.
-Transportation aid will increase by approximately 4.5% and building aid will increase by approximately 3.7%.
-The State 2019-2020 Enacted Budget continues to link school aid increases for 2019-2020 and 2020-2021 to teacher and principal evaluation plans approved by September 1 of the current year in compliance with Education Law Section 3012-d.
+School district fiscal year (2019-2020): The State's 2019-2020 school year, the State's Enacted Budget included a total of \$27.9 billion for School Aid, a year-to-year funding increase of approximately \$1.2 billion.
+The majority of the increases were targeted to high need school districts.
+Expense-based aids to support school construction, pupil transportation, BOCES and special education were continued in full, as is the State's usual practice.
+Transportation aid increased by approximately 4.5% and building aid increased by approximately 3.7%.
+The State 2019-2020 Enacted Budget continued to link school aid increases for 2019-2020 and 2020-2021 to teacher and principal evaluation plans approved by September 1 of the current year in compliance with Education Law Section 3012-d.